evildmp/diataxis-documentation-framework/tutorials.rst

 possible.
 The relation of cause and effect should be evident.
 Finally, each result should be something that the user can see as meaningful.

-**Every step the learner follows should accomplish produce a comprehensible result, however small.**
+**Every step the learner follows should produce a comprehensible result, however small.**

 Make your tutorial repeatable